 - A fault condition that causes the active CPM to crash or reboot. - The active CPM is declared down (not responding). - Online removal of the active CPM.

-A manual switchover can occur if a switchover is forced from an active CPM to a standby, using the admin redundancy force-switchover command.
-Use the following command to configure a batch file that executes automatically after a CPM failover:
+A manual switchover can occur if a switchover is forced from an active CPM to the standby, using the admin redundancy force-switchover command.